Do you want to improve your aim in Fortnite?

 The right sensitivity will help you hit more shotgun shots and could improve your building as well.

-And the wrong sensitivity can hold you back from reaching your true potential.
+And the wrong sensitivity can hold you back from ever reaching your true potential.

 But how do you choose a good sensitivity?
 More importantly, what is the right sensitivity for you?

-The best way to choose a sensitivity is to look at what sensitivity the best Fortnite players are using.
-Thanks to the data provided by prosettings.net this is possible.
+But I think the best way to choose a sensitivity is to look at what sensitivity the best Fortnite players are using.
+This is possible thanks to the data provided by prosettings.net.

 In this post, you will find an analysis of the Fortnite sensitivity for over 300 pro players and streamers.
 I’ve broken it down in an easy to follow step-by-step guide.